 Step 3: Select Highlights

 To select the highlights, go to the Select drop-down menu.
 Choose Select > Color Range.
-This tool lets you select a range of colours in your image.
+This tool lets you select a range of colors in your image.
 But it also can select shadows, midtones, and highlights.

 In the Color Range window, open the Select drop-down menu and choose Highlights.
 Use the Range slider to increase or decrease the highlight range.
 You will see the selected (white) highlights in the preview window.